miku86/notes/dom-enlightment.md

 ## 3.3 Creating Elements

 `Element` nodes are instantiated for us when a browser interputs an HTML document and a corresponding DOM is built based on the contents of the document.
-After this fact, its also possible to programaticlly create `Element` nodes using `createElement()`.
+After this fact, it's also possible to programaticlly create `Element` nodes using `createElement()`.

 ```js
 // create a <textarea> element node and then inject that node into the live DOM tree